Paul I of Russia: Under Catherine II

-Empress Elizabeth died in 1762, when Paul was 8 years old, and he became crown prince with the accession of his father to the throne as Peter III.
-However, within a matter of months, Paul's mother engineered a coup and not only deposed her husband but, for a long time, was believed to have had him killed by her supporters.
-It was later found that Peter III probably died due to a fit of apoplexy when exerting himself in a dispute with Prince Feodor, one of his jailers.
-Some historians believe that he was murdered by a vindictive Alexei Orlov.
-After the death of Peter III, Catherine then placed herself on the throne in a surpassingly grand and ostentatious coronation ceremony, for which event the Russian Imperial Crown was crafted by court jewellers.
-The 8-year-old Paul retained his position as crown prince.
+Empress Elizabeth died in 1762, when Paul was eight years old, and he became crown prince with the accession of his father to the throne as Peter III.
+However, within a matter of months, Paul's mother engineered a coup to depose her husband.
+Peter soon died in prison, either being killed by Catherine's supporters or due to a fit of apoplexy when exerting himself in a dispute with Prince Feodor, one of his jailers.
+The 8-year-old Paul retained his position as Tsesarevich, or heir apparent.

+In 1772, Paul took a mistress, named Sophia Razumovskaya, and had a child with her, named Semyon Veliky (1772 - 1794).

+Learning about this, Catherine sent Sophia to marry the son of a field marshal, and went to find Paul a wife.

-In 1772, her son and heir, Paul, turned eighteen.
+When her son and heir, Paul, turned eighteen.
 Paul and his adviser, Panin, believed he was the rightful tsar of Russia, as the only son of Peter III.
 His adviser had also taught him that the rule of women endangered good leadership, which was why he was so interested in gaining the throne.
 Distracting him, Catherine took trouble to find Paul a wife among the minor princesses of the Holy Roman Empire.
 She chose Princess Wilhelmina of Hesse-Darmstadt, who acquired the Russian name "Natalia Alexeievna", a daughter of Ludwig IX, Landgrave of Hesse-Darmstadt.
 The bride's older sister, Frederika Louisa, was already married to the Crown Prince of Prussia.
 Around this time, Catherine allowed Paul to attend the council in order that he might be trained for his work as Emperor.
-Wilhelmina died in childbirth on 15 April 1776, three years after the wedding.
+Wilhelmina and their child died in childbirth on 15 April 1776, three years after the wedding.
 It soon became even clearer to Catherine that Paul wanted power, including his separate court.
 There was talk of having both Paul and his mother co-rule Russia, but Catherine narrowly avoided it.
-A fierce rivalry began between them, as Catherine knew she could never truly trust her son, as his claim to her seat was superior to hers.
+A fierce rivalry began between them, as Catherine knew she could never truly trust her son, as his claim to the throne was superior to hers.
 Paul coveted his mother's position, and by the laws of succession prevalent then, it was rightfully his.

-After her daughter-in-law's death, Catherine began work forthwith on the project of finding another wife for Paul, and on 7 October 1776, less than six months after the death of his first wife, Paul married again.
-The bride was the beautiful Sophia Dorothea of Württemberg, who received the new Orthodox name Maria Feodorovna.
+After her daughter-in-law's death, Catherine began work forthwith on the project of finding another wife for Paul, and on 7 October 1776, less than six months after the death of his first wife and their child, Paul married again.
+The bride was the beautiful Sophia Dorothea of Württemberg, who received the new Russian name Maria Feodorovna.
 Their first child, Alexander, was born in 1777, within a year of the wedding, and on this occasion the Empress gave Paul an estate, Pavlovsk.
 Paul and his wife gained leave to travel through western Europe in 1781–1782.
 In 1783, the Empress granted him another estate, Gatchina Palace, where he was allowed to maintain a brigade of soldiers whom he drilled on the Prussian model, an unpopular stance at the time.